Do we need a formal, democratic, non-profit Organization for organizing the Nextcloud community?

 As I stated multiple times before I donā€™t appreciate this wayā€¦ but if the situation remains as it is the risk of community split growsā€¦

-@bb77 @just your posts are mainly around money- I agree money is what drives the management of the companyā€¦ but this view is limited - I have spend hundreds of hours in this forum for free - so lot of others - this what drives OSS and community.
+@bb77 @anon75456558 your posts are mainly around money- I agree money is what drives the management of the companyā€¦ but this view is limited - I have spend hundreds of hours in this forum for free - so lot of others - this what drives OSS and community.
 I donā€™t expect and donā€™t even ask for flowers but I have to know if my work is worth to doā€¦ I donā€™t spend my effort for Nextcloud GmbH, I donā€™t do this for Frankā€¦ I do it for the community and because of my dream: every user can control of his data and nobody must save the data in o365.
 And I ask for qualified and reliable contact channel to do it in the future!

 4 Likes